 and the books were opened.
 Daniel 7:9-10 (TLV)

-Daniel’s vision continues to tell of the final days when ten world leaders, corresponding to the ten toes in the Daniel 2 vision of the statue, will align to rule the world.
-A little horn, the Antichrist, will then overthrow three of these to assume global domination.
-(The “kedoshim of the Most High” are believers who have chosen to follow and worship God.)
+Daniel’s vision continues to tell of the final days when ten world leaders, corresponding to the ten toes of iron and clay in the Daniel 2 vision of the statue, will align to rule the world.
+A little horn, the Antichrist, will then rise up to overthrow three of these leaders and assume global power and domination.
+He will especially attack the “kedoshim of the Most High”, Hebrew for the believers who have chosen to follow and worship God.

 23 “Thus he explained: ‘The fourth beast will be a fourth kingdom on earth that will be different from all the other kingdoms.
 It will devour the whole earth, and trample it and crush it.
 24 As for the ten horns, out of this kingdom ten kings will arise.
 Another will arise after them, but he will be different from the previous ones; he will subdue three kings.
 25 He will speak words against the Most High, and will continually harass the kedoshim of the Most High, and will try to change the appointed times and law.
 The kedoshim will be handed over to him for a time, times and half a time.
 26 But the court will sit and he will be stripped of his power to be destroyed and abolished for all time.
 27 Then the kingdom, power, and greatness of the kingdoms under all heaven will be given to the people of the kedoshim of the Most High.
 Their kingdom is an everlasting kingdom, and all dominions will serve and obey him.’
 Daniel 7:23-27 (TLV)

-Like the pains of childbirth, this final demonic push to destroy the human race will lead to a new birth, the eternal kingdom of God on earth.
-This is the fifth kingdom in Nebuchadnezzar’s dream, the stone cut out by the hands of God:
+Like the pains of childbirth, this final demonic push to destroy the human race, will lead to a new birth, the eternal kingdom of God on earth.
+This is the fifth kingdom in Nebuchadnezzar’s dream, the stone cut out, not by human hands, but by the hands of God:

 34 While you were watching, a stone was cut out, but not by hands.
 It struck the statue on its feet of iron and clay and smashed them.
 35 Then the iron, the clay, the bronze, the silver and the gold were crushed together, and became like chaff from summer threshing-floors that the wind blows away.
 Not a trace of them could be found.
 Then the stone that struck the image became a great mountain and filled the whole earth.
 Daniel 2:34-35 (TLV)

-In a parallel passage from the New Testament book of Revelation, God’s people will rejoice and praise Him as His new eternal kingdom is installed.
+In a parallel passage from the New Testament book of Revelation, God’s people will rejoice and praise Him as the new, divine eternal kingdom is installed.

 11 “Worthy are You, our Lord and God,